onflow/fcl-js/packages/fcl/README.md

   - [x] `@onflow/fcl` can talk to Flow (Testnet).
   - [x] `@onflow/fcl` can talk to FCL Wallet Discovery.
   - [x] That it knows about our profile contract.
-- [x] Use `@onflow/fcl` to authenticate using a Flow (Testnet) Account via a discoverd wallet.
+- [x] Use `@onflow/fcl` to authenticate using a Flow (Testnet) Account via a discovered wallet.
 - [x] Talk about resource initialization.
-- [x] Use a script to check if the current acount has a profile resource initialized.
+- [x] Use a script to check if the current account has a profile resource initialized.
 - [ ] Use a transaction to initialize a profile.
 - [ ] Query an accounts profile if its there.
 - [ ] Use a transaction to update a profile